John Adams will finally have to sit down.

 1776 is the second casualty of the 1998 Tonys.
 Thirteen hours after the June 7 awards, Honour announced it would close at the Belasco Theatre, June 14.
 The Diary of Anne Frank also announced a June 14 closing shortly after 1776.

+A recent New York Post story noted that 1776 was running roughly $3 million in the red.
+Rumors have been circulating for weeks that 1776 was mulling closing, but the expectation was the show might wait until the July 4 weekend to go out with a bang.
 No question it was a risk to move 1776, Dec.
 3, 1997 from the Roundabout Theatre's 499-seat mainstage to the cavernous Gershwin Theatre (1,933 seats).
 Designer Tony Walton slightly expanded his set for the transfer, but the show has been running just over 50 percent attendance for several weeks now.
 As of the week ending May 31, 1776, which has a 25-person cast, grossed only $236,009.

 For weeks prior to the transfer, the show's producers discussed ways to make that huge space financially and aesthetically workable.
 According to production spokesperson Erin Dunn (of Boneau/Bryan-Brown), set designer Walton had to make a few changes to expand the set for the Gershwin.
 "There's now a V-shaped platform raising up a portion of the stage that wasn't raised before.
 Also, on either side of the stage hanging from the walls are the flags of the original 13 colonies.
 Plus instead of one house front, there are two house fronts on opposite ends of the stage."